ecorey/SUI-Move-Bootcamp-Final-Project/README.md

   ![failure to deploy](deploy.jpg)

+  Luckily the move-analyzer is very helpful in debuggint the Sui Move code in VS Code as you develop.

-  To publish a contract using the cli:
+  To publish a Sui Move package without the Random.Move error using the cli is done by the following command:

     sui client publish --gas-budget 10000000

   After the package is compiled it can be checked in the SUI explorer.
 To publish the package you also need to have an account with a positive sui balance.
-When you first publish a package in VS Code a new wallet is set up and to receive sui to the new devnet wallet you can go to the sui discord and in the channel for the sui devnet faucet enter the command:
+When you first publish a package in VS Code a new wallet is set up and to receive Sui to the new devnet wallet you can go to the Sui discord and in the channel for the Sui devnet faucet enter the command:

       !faucet 0xaddress